treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: -f tasks/another.yml

 :command:`-o, --save DIR`
-  Use this directory to read and write session status (default: digdag.status).
+  Use this directory to read and write session status (default: .digdag/status).

   Digdag creates a file in this directory when a task successfully finishes.
 When digdag runs again, it skips tasks if this a file exists in this directory.
 This is useful to resume a failed workflow from the middle.

-  Example: -o digdag.status
+  Example: -o .digdag/status

 :command:`-a, --rerun`
   Rerun all tasks even if the tasks successfully finished before.
 In other words, ignore files at ``-o, --save`` directory.